Joe Lycett ruthlessly mocks Rupert Murdoch over ‘two-week fiancée’

 Joe Lycett ruthlessly mocks Rupert Murdoch over ‘two-week fiancée’: ‘What?
 What’s he gonna do?’

-Media mogul abruptly broke off engagement with Ann Lesley Smith this week, reports said
+Media mogul abruptly broke off engagement with Ann Lesley Smith this week, reports claim

-Joe Lycett took aim at Rupert Murdoch during his opening monologue on Late Night Lycett on Friday (7 April).
+Joe Lycett took aim at Rupert Murdoch during his opening monologue on Late Night Lycett.

 Reports broke earlier this week that the billionaire media mogul and Ann Lesley Smith had called off their engagement just two weeks after announcing their plans to marry.

-“Rupert Murdoch’s had a big week, he’s broken off his engagement,” Lycett told his live studio audience.
+Hosting his new Channel 4 live show on Friday (7 April), Lycett told the live studio audience: “Rupert Murdoch’s had a big week, he’s broken off his engagement.

-“People say she was only after his money but I think that’s unfair, she may have just really been turned on by a flaccid, yellow, 92-year-old c**k.”
+“People say she was only after his money but I think that’s unfair, she may have just really been turned on by a flaccid, yellow, 92-year-old c***.”

 After the audience reacted with shocked laughs at the explicit joke, Lycett responded: “What?
 What’s he gonna do to me?”